International Relations MAStudy level: Postgraduate

 - How the boundaries of the subject matter are advanced through research by being at the forefront of the discipline.

 - Critically review information sources, to gather and marshal relevant evidence successfully.

 - Apply knowledge of the dynamics of international relations in a wide range of situations and organisations.

 - Show awareness of, and sensitivity to, differing international environments and the impact these have on political, economic and social actors.

 - Apply advanced research skills, identify appropriate sources and methods, take personal responsibility and demonstrate initiative in dealing with complex and unpredictable environments.

-As well as giving you the opportunity to achieve two additional awards, the CMI accredited1 module will help set you apart in a competitive job market.
-It'll provide practical leadership skills to critically evaluate and develop solutions for complex issues that you will experience in your future organisations.
+The CMI accredited1 module will help set you apart in a competitive job market.
+It'll provide practical leadership skills to critically evaluate and develop solutions for complex issues that you could experience in your future organisations.